pnnl/tesp/ercot/bulk_system/README.md

 8-Bus and 200-Bus ERCOT Bulk System Models
 ------------------------------------------

-Copyright (c) 2018, Battelle Memorial Institute
+Copyright (c) 2018-2020, Battelle Memorial Institute

+This directory contains the baseline bulk generation and transmission model for 8-bus and 200-bus versions of the ERCOT Test System.
+Changes should be tested here before use in the complete ERCOT Test System, which is located in a sibling directory ../case8.

 Directory of input and script files: